PART 1 - HONOR : SONS OF ORACLES

 “As my king commands.”

-Hours later, the Huntsmen of the House of Remus came to a forester’s cot on the edge of the Temple’s territory in the Northlands.
-The fire in the hearth had burned last night, but no one was there.
+Hours later, the Huntsmen of the House of Rundas came to a forester’s cot on the edge of the Temple’s territory in the Northlands of Adamos.
+The fire in the hearth had burned the previous night but was cold and no one was there.
 They tracked the survivors to the river where they appeared to have gone into the water.
 There was no sign of them emerging from the water on either side.
 The Huntsmen assumed they must have gotten on a boat and traveled away.

-When Regulus got word from his huntsmen, he sent one up river and one down river to the sea.
-The Oracle Adamos, the young nephew of Abel, was a clever young man, politically savvy, and wise beyond his years.
+When Regulus got word from his huntsmen, he sent them downriver to the sea.
+The Oracle Adamos, the young nephew of Ambros, was a clever young man, politically savvy, and wise beyond his two-thousand years.
 He was also an accomplished mariner.
-He would hide his pregnant wife and friends until he believed it was safe to reveal themselves, probably retreating to Yllumina’s childhood home on the Isle of Angelus.
-A thought Regulus would keep to himself.
+Rather than risk going to his family’s castle, he would hide his pregnant wife and friends at sea until he believed it was safe to reveal themselves.
+A thought Regulus would keep secret.

-Regulus felt he needed to find and protect them as a debt of honor to the two Guardians who had stood alone again the marauding Berserkers of the Blood Mages.
+Regulus felt he needed to find and protect them as a debt of honor to the two Guardians who had stood alone in defense of the Temples.
 Berserker Warriors fueled by blood craving into madness were extremely difficult to kill.
-From the evidence of the battle, the two guardians had taken down dozens of the blood thirsty warriors before succumbing.
-They fought to the death, along with the entire warrior corps of the temple and all the warriors of Adamos and Yophriel.
+From the evidence of the battle, the two Guardians had taken down dozens of the bloodthirsty warriors before succumbing.
+They fought to the death, along with the entire warrior corps of the Temple of Light, and all the warriors of Adamos and Yophriel.

-Regulus thought on all he knew of the Guardians of Adamos and Yophriel and their family.
-Walking through the rooms that belonged to the joined oracles, an image caught his eye.
-Adamos and Yllumina on a sailboat looking up at each other in love, but with Abel, leaning on the rail beyond them with a smug smile.
+Regulus thought on all he knew of the Guardians of Adamos and Yophriel and their families.
+Walking through the rooms that belonged to the married oracles, an image caught his eye.
+Adamos and Yllumina on a sailboat looking at each other in love, but with Ambros, leaning on the rail beyond them with a smug smile.
 His hands appeared relaxed as they were folded together.
-Regulus almost laughed aloud, Abel had left a clue only another guardian would know.
-Abel had sent his young nephew and bride to sea, to the exact place Regulus suspected.
+Regulus almost laughed aloud, Ambros had left a clue only another Guardian would know.
+Ambros had sent his young nephew and bride to sea, to the exact place Regulus suspected.
 After studying the crystalline image, he put the image back among the others and ordered the room sealed.
-He would find them, and he would help them with whatever they chose, and turnover the most powerful of the relics to be hidden.
-Serving the Light was more important that serving his king.
+He would find them.
+He would help them with whatever they chose and turn over the most powerful of the relics to be hidden.
+Serving the Light was more important than serving his king.